Stanger Secondary School: Fundanami Learning Centre

 One of the most significant benefits Stanger Secondary has gained from the twinning agreement is the construction of a state-of-the-art Learning Centre at the heart of the school.
 This centre was named "Fundanami" by the learners of the school.
 "Fundanami" is an Isizulu word meaning "Learn With Me".
 Construction began in May 2008 and completed in November 2008.
 The Centre was officially opened on 19 March 2009 in a function graced by many local representatives in education as well as the Kwazulu Natal Minister of Education, Ina Cronje.
 The Centre's first manager was Mrs E. Hendricks.
 The centre aims to be a multimedia and literacy hub.
 Literacy, being a major problem in the school, is tackled by means of a Reading Assistance Programme.
 Since the start of 2009, reading assists were employed by the Fundanami Trust to assist Grade 8 learners who possess a very low reading age.
 The learners are identified by means of a Reading Test conducted early in the academic year.
 Learners who progress in their reading age are rewarded with a Participation Certificate.
 The first two certificates were presented at the centre's official opening on 19 March 2009 by Mike Wood of the Fundanami Trust.
 In addition to the Reading Programme, the centre is also utilized for a period called "Special English" (for Grades 8 to 12) - basically a Library Period where learners are encouraged to borrow books and read.

-Participation in International Conference
+International conference

-One of the benefits of the twinning agreement with Cornwallis is the school's active participation in an annual international conference on student leadership.
-In 2007 Mrs P. Nasaree (Head of Department - Languages) participated in the conference held in Lünen, Germany.
-With her, two learners, Raihanna Suliman and Mandisa Mlambo represented South Africa.
+One of the benefits of the twinning agreement with Cornwallis is the school's participation in an annual international conference on student leadership.

-In 2008, Mrs Nasaree together with learners Nkululeko Mzimela and Sarika Chunilal attended the conference in Leicester, England.

-The October 2009 conference was held in South Africa with delegates from the United Kingdom (including one Yusuf Patel who used to live in South Africa), Germany and India participating.
-In addition, delegates from several local schools participated.

-The October 2010 conference was held in Germany with delegates from the United Kingdom, Germany, India, France and Sweden participating.
-In addition, delegates from several local schools participated.
-Learners from our school who participated were Ruvarashe Ndoora, Shabana Ali, Nomathemba Madlala and Zahraa Moolla.

-The 2011 International Conference was hosted by Beauchamp College in the United Kingdom in Leicester, England featuring South Africa, England and Sweden.
-Two learners, Vaughn Naicker and Nqobile Mchunu, had attended this conference in October 2011.
-2012's participants to Sweden were Alvina Rajmoney and Mvelo Zikhali.